ernakkc/sudoku-solver/README.md

 ## ⚠️ Troubleshooting

 - **API Key Error**: Make sure your Google Generative AI API key is correctly set in `config.ini`
-- **Image Recognition Issues**: Ensure the image is clear and well-lit with a visible grid
+- **Image Recognition Issues**:
+  - Ensure the image is clear and well-lit with a visible grid
+  - Use the manual matrix editor to correct any misrecognized cells
+  - The application will retry up to 3 times automatically
 - **Missing Dependencies**: Run `pip install -r requirements.txt` again
+- **Multiple Solutions Warning**: Well-designed Sudoku puzzles should have exactly 1 solution.
+If multiple solutions are found, check if the extracted matrix is correct using the manual editor.
+- **Deleted Widget Error**: If you encounter widget deletion errors, restart the application

 ## 🤝 Contributing